-This bulky 18-pound machine, which comes in several colors, has an impressive 240-watt motor that nevertheless rotates at a slow 60 rpm.
-It has a large three-inch feed chute and a drip-free detachable cap.
-The package includes a cleaning brush, a recipe book, and a blank strainer so that you can make frozen fruit sorbet.
+This bulky 18-pound machine comes in several colors and has an impressive 240-watt motor that rotates at 60 rpm.
+It has a large 3-inch feed chute and a drip-free detachable cap.
+The package includes a cleaning brush, a recipe book, and a blank strainer to make frozen fruit sorbet.

-We found this model fairly easy to clean, and the effective self-feeding feature means you won’t have to hover to keep it running.
+We found this model easy to clean, and the self-feeding feature means you won’t have to hover to keep it running.
 Unfortunately, the plastic components, though BPA-free, aren’t very durable and break easily.
-Kuvings does offer replacements, along with a lengthy 10-year warranty.
+Kuvings sells replacements, along with a lengthy 10-year warranty.

 8. Sagnart Masticating Juicer Machines

-The Sagnart juicer works slowly, so it will require some patience.
+The Sagnart juicer works slowly, and it will require some patience.
 The numerous plastic components aren’t very durable, and the machine requires some assembly.
 This machine’s vertical design also means it won’t fit well on all counters.
-Sagnart offers a basic one-year warranty.
+Sagnart has a basic 1-year warranty.

 9. SKG Q8 Slow Juicer

 Somewhat expensive but with a cheaper feel, the SKG Q8 Slow Masticating Juicer is also fairly lightweight and designed to handle a range of produce.